snowoflondon/CIcomputeR/README.md

 `CIcomputeR` is a simple package containing functions to calculate the Chou-Talalay combination indices for drug combination data.

+## Web Version

+`CIcomputeR` is not available as an R Shiny web application:  https://brianjmpark.shinyapps.io/cicomputer/

 ## References

 * https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4759401/